nightm4r3/Linux-Kernel_SLOB/README.md

 # Description
+Kernel Development
-Altering Linux kernel memory allocation algorithm from first-fit to best-fit.
+Changing Linux kernel memory allocation algorithms from first-fit to best-fit.

+## Conclusion:
+Best-fit memory allocation algorithms was more effecient in using memory 4k, as oppose to first-fit which leaves more memory space empty in the 4k pages.
+However, best-fit algorithm was significantly slower.
+This explains why best-fit memory allocation algorithm is advised when memory is a scarce resource.

 ## Background
 (background on the subject: what is memory allocation, what is the algorihtms? what are the other variables in the algoirhtms?)